MakeSchool-Tutorials/Tip-Calculator-Swift4/P3-UI-Layout/content.md

 We'll get started by creating our header view with a `UIView`.

 > [info]
 `UIKit` has it's own header-like bar called the `UINavigationBar`.
 To keep things simple, we'll start from scratch and create our own header view instead of using iOS's `UINavigationBar`.
-If this tutorial refers to `navigation bar`, it's referring to our custom header view.

 <!-- break -->